Salary cap: Other North American leagues

 For 2021, the NWSL team salary cap was $682,500, with a cap of $52,500 and a floor of $22,000 for individual player salaries.
 In a practice similar to that of MLS, "allocation money" can be used to supplement salaries of selected players.
 Although the salaries of U.S. and Canada national team players allocated to league rosters were paid by the USSF or CSA, these players remained subject to a modified form of the cap.
 U.S. federation players had a specified cap value of $33,000, with Canadian federation players having a cap value of $27,500 or their actual salary, whichever is lower.
 The national team allocation system was eliminated after the 2021 season.
 The league and its players' union entered into their first collective bargaining agreement during the 2021–22 offseason.
 For 2022, the team cap was raised to $1.1 million, with standard player salaries limited to between $35,000 and $75,000.
 However, in a system similar to that of MLS, each team is also entitled to use $500,000 per year in "allocation money" (which can be traded) to supplement the salaries of select players.
+For 2023, the team cap was further raised to $1.375 million, and allocation money increased to $600,000.
+Also, the maximum salary was redefined as a "maximum cap charge", which includes all team-provided compensation in the player's contract, excluding benefits provided to all league players.
+The maximum cap charge was set for 2023 at $200,000.

 The cap does not include healthcare, which is funded fully by the team; housing, provided by the team either directly or via a stipend of up to $3,000 per month; or transportation, specifically by allowing teams to provide each player with a car with a maximum value of $50,000.

+After the 2024 season, the league and its players' union entered into a new CBA that will run through the 2030 season.
+The new CBA has no individual salary caps, but retains the "maximum cap charge" concept and a team salary cap, with the team cap initially set at $3.3 million for the 2025 season and increasing annually to $5.1 million for 2030.
+Depending on league revenues, stated cap figures are subject to increase.

-The Premier Hockey Federation, the main women's professional ice hockey league in the US and Canada, has a team salary cap of US$750,000 and a floor of $562,500 in its 2022–23 season.
+The Premier Hockey Federation, which had been the main women's professional ice hockey league in the US and Canada before it was shuttered in 2023 and effectively replaced by the Professional Women's Hockey League, had a team salary cap of US$750,000 and a floor of $562,500 in its 2022–23 season.
 This was a dramatic increase from the $300,000 cap in the 2021–22 season.
+In the PWHL's inaugural 2023–24 season (played entirely in calendar 2024), the team salary cap was US$1.265 million.